tru-ID/tru-cli/README.md

   --page_size=page_size      [default: 10] The page size to return in list resource request.
 Ignored if the "check_id"
                              argument is used.

-  --project_dir=project_dir  The directory that contains the 4auth.json Project configuration file
+  --project-dir=project-dir  The directory that contains the 4auth.json Project configuration file

   --search=search            A RSQL search query.
 To ensure correct parsing put your query in quotes.
 For example
                              "--search 'status==COMPLETED'".
 Ignored if the "check_id" argument is used.